 Restaurants Across Australia Are Fighting Over Workers To Keep Their Businesses Running

-Some restaurants across Australia have resorted in poaching workers from rival hospitality venues by offering them a higher pay rise to keep their business operating.
+Some restaurants across Australia have resorted to poaching workers from rival hospitality venues by offering them a higher pay rise to keep their business operating.
 Furthermore, a number of hospitality establishments across Australia have been forced to close temporarily for the first time since the beginning of the covid-19 pandemic.

 The fast-spreading Omicron variant has left many industries, especially the hospitality industry in economic disarray as thousands of workers have either tested positive to covid-19 or been required to isolate as a result of being a close contact of a positive case.